Typee-Language/Typee/_Global_Documentation/programming-languages-translation-State-of-the-Art.md

 the initial source code written in the programming language.
 Unique asociations are done between elements of the DTD and identifiers of routines in source code statements.
-Along the parsing of the initial source code, associations are made and asociated DTD items are written in the targeted ML file.
+Along the parsing of the initial source code, associations are made and associated DTD items are written in the targeted ML file.

 This is a convenient way to translate languages while association of rules can